achertkoev/achertkoev.github.io/_posts/2018-01-22-SignalR_core_how_to.md

 }
 ```

-Let's take a look on internal details of `AddSignalR`.
-It's just an extension method over `IServiceCollection` interface and is used for a default signalr services registration:
+Let's take a look at the internal details of the `AddSignalR` method.
+It's just an extension method over the `IServiceCollection` interface and is used for a default signalr services registration:

 ```csharp
 services.Configure<HubOptions>(configure);